Grace8512/News-Scrap/README.md

 ## Medical News

 ### OverView
-created a web app that lets users view and leave comments on the latest news.
-I used Mongoose and Cheerio to scrape news from [Medical news today](https://www.medicalnewstoday.com/) website.
+Created a web application that allows users to view and leave comments regarding the latest news.
+I used Mongoose and Cheerio to scrape news from the [Medical news today](https://www.medicalnewstoday.com/) website.

 ### How It Works